Nvidia CEO calls AMD's Radeon 7 'underwhelming,' 'lousy' at CES 2019

 "The performance is lousy," he said.
 "And it's nothing new.
 No ray tracing.
 No artificial intelligence.

 "If we turn on DLSS, we'll crush it.
 If we turn on ray tracing, we'll crush it.
 And it's not even available.
-The 2080 is already over the world already.
+The 2080 is all over the world already.

 "It was kind of a weird launch.
 Maybe they thought of it this morning."